 Emergency Treatment for Patients and Women in Labor and Patient Transfers

 VUMC is committed to following state and federal laws and regulations with respect to the medical screening, stabilization, admission, and treatment of patients with emergency medical conditions and pregnant women who are in labor, regardless of a patient's financial or insurance status.

-Emergency services are available to all individuals in need of those services without regard to their financial or insurance status.
-If any individual comes to the Emergency Department for a medical examination or treatment of a medical condition, VUMC must provide that individual with an appropriate medical screening examination to determine if an emergency medical condition exists, and if such a condition exists, VUMC must stabilize the emergency medical condition within its capabilities.
-VUMC’s commitment to patients is reflected in our willingness to help anyone in need, without discrimination of any kind.
+Emergency services are available to all individuals in need of those services, without regard to their financial or insurance status.
+If any individual comes to the Emergency Department for a medical examination or treatment of a medical condition, VUMC must provide that individual with an appropriate medical screening examination to determine if an emergency medical condition exists, and, if such a condition exists, VUMC must stabilize the emergency medical condition within its capabilities.
+VUMC’s commitment to patients is reflected in our willingness provide Emergency Medical Treatment to anyone in need, without discrimination of any kind.
 VUMC also maintains a detailed financial assistance policy to ensure that access to care is provided on a fair and consistent basis.